-However, it’s better not to paint over it.
-If the sealant is yellow, it’s time to strip it and apply a new finish.
-This will produce a better finish and reduce the weight and number of coats on the material underneath.
+However, if the polyurethane is yellow it’s best to remove it rather than paint over it.
+This will produce a better finish and reduce the weight and number of coats underneath it.

-If you paint over it, you should use an exterior sealant.
-These sealants often contain silicone compounds that prevent heat or UV rays from changing the coat color.
-A good choice is a rust oleum finish.
+If you decide to paint over it, use an exterior sealer as they contain silicone compounds that prevent heat and UV rays from changing the coat color.
+Rust-Oleum is a good choice.

 Related Read: Can You Apply Polyurethane Over Polyurethane?

-Water-based polyurethane is known to yellow less because there is a lower level of chemicals in the formula.
-Also, it uses water as its solvent, so there are no oily deposits or residues that can change the color of the coating.
+Water-based polyurethane is known to yellow less as it contains fewer chemicals in the formula, uses water as its solvent, and has no oily deposits that can change the color of the coating.

-Water-based polyurethane is also less prone to weathering effects.
-UV exposure and heat will not make the water-based polyurethane change color as it would on oil-based polyurethane.
+Water-based polyurethane is also less prone to weathering effects as UV exposure and heat won’t make it change color as it would on oil-based polyurethane.

 Here are the brands you should use:

 - Pallmann’s Pall-X 96.

 Polyurethane will not turn white paint to yellow as it’s a clear coat and doesn’t contain pigments or colorants.